mmustee/Retail-Sales-Analysis/questions.md

 1.How many unique customers have made purchases?

-2. What is the average revenue per customer?
+2. What is the top 5 average revenue per customer?

-3. Which customers have the highest lifetime value?

-4. What percentage of customers are repeat buyers?

-5. Which age group generates the most revenue?
+3. Which age group generates the most revenue?

 ## Product Performance

-1. Which products have the highest sales volume?

 2. Which product categories have the highest order quantities?